electrovir/mac-style-ubuntu/README.md

    ```
 3. Open the `Gnome Shell integration` extension in Chrome or Firefox.
 4. Search for and install the `User Themes` extension: https://extensions.gnome.org/extension/19/user-themes/.
 Make sure it's also turned on.
-5. Download some `McOS` themes from here: https://www.gnome-look.org/p/1241688/.
-As of the time of writing this guide, my favorite themes are below.
-You can download a bunch of them and quickly toggle them in the following steps.
-   - `Mc-OS-CTLina-Gnome-Dark-1.3.2.tar.xz` for `Shell` and `Applications` theme.
+5. Download some macOS themes.
+My favorite is currently `Mojave-dark-solid.tar.xz` from here: https://www.pling.com/p/1275087
-6. Place the downloaded `tar` files from step 5 into your `~/.themes` folder.
-Extract them into here.
+6. Place the downloaded `tar.xz` file from step 5 into your `~/.themes` folder.
+Extract it into there and delete the `.tar.xz` file.
 7. Download the `macOS Big Sur` cursor icon set: https://www.gnome-look.org/s/Gnome/p/1408466/
 8. Extract the folder and place it in `~/.icons`.
 9. Unfortunately my favorite icon set `OS X imperssion` [sic] is no longer available for download.
 Its successor is `EX-Impression`.
 It can be downloaded here: https://www.gnome-look.org/p/1012200/.
 Ultimately though, I'm not happy with any of the current icon sets I've found online, they all require modifying of some sort (particularly the list view folder icon in Nautilus, the default file browser).